All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 Oral vs. Injectable: Cost Comparison

-The oral and injectable forms of semaglutide contain the same active ingredient but come at different price points and with different practical considerations.
+The oral and injectable forms of semaglutide contain compounded formulations of the active ingredient but come at different price points and with different practical considerations.
+For a complete cost breakdown, see our semaglutide pricing comparison.

 Illustration for Wegovy Pill Pricing (GLP-1)